Skip to content

 What is sales automation?

-Sales automation involves using software, such as artificial intelligence (AI) and other digital tools, to streamline and automate sales tasks that are typically manual and time-consuming.
-It helps managers and sales reps manage and streamline their day-to-day responsibilities.
+Sales automation involves using software, such as artificial intelligence (AI) and other digital tools, to streamline and automate manual, time-consuming sales tasks.
+It helps managers and reps to better organise their day-to-day responsibilities.

-In other words, it’s the act of outsourcing parts of your sales process to software platforms like CRMs and sales intelligence tools.
+In other words, it’s the act of outsourcing parts of your sales process to software platforms like CRMs and AI sales tools.

 These tools allow them to create cold email templates that auto-personalise when sent to a lead.